kestra-io/docs/docs/getting-started/README.md

 ## Launch Kestra

-- Download the compose file [here](https://github.com/kestra-io/kestra/blob/develop/docker-compose.yml)
+- Download the compose file [here](https://github.com/kestra-io/kestra/blob/develop/docker-compose.yml) and save it with the name `docker-compose.yml`, for linux and macos, you can run `wget https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml`
+- Run `docker-compose pull`
 - Run `docker-compose up -d`
 - Open `http://localhost:8080` on your browser

 ## Create your first flow
 The default installation is empty and don't contain any flows.

 ![Flow list](./assets/flow-1.png)

 We will create the first one :

 ![Flow Create](./assets/flow-2.png)

 * Click on the `Create` button at the button
 * Paste the flow below
 * Click on save

 ```yaml
 id: logs